paulguz261/Udacity-SecondProyect/README.md

 1. data cleaning and preparation
 2. training and tunning a model
-3. depployment of a webpage to classify new entries
+3. deployment of a webpage to classify new entries

 #### Technologies
 The proyect uses